 A qualified member is a natural person, estate or trust that is subject to the Massachusetts personal income tax and that is a shareholder, partner or beneficiary of an electing PTE.
 A qualified member may be a resident, nonresident or part-year resident.

-How and when does an eligible PTE make an election to pay the PTE Excise?
+Can an out-of-state eligible PTE with income subject to tax in Massachusetts make an election to pay the PTE Excise?
+(Added 12/15/21)

 Can a trust that files Form 2 be an eligible PTE?